Ziggeo/ziggeo-wp-video-for-wpforms/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+* Fixed a typo in the settings
+* Changed the addon / integration code to use the new system

+== Changelog ==

 = 1.2. =
 * The code output is changed to make it less likely to cause any issues

-== Changelog ==

 = 1.1. =
 * Added small fix to fix the case where toSource was not available and causing issue.